The odd independence number of graphs, I: Foundations and classical classes: Introduction

 \section{Introduction}

 An \emph{odd independent set} $S$ in a graph $G = (V, E)$ is an independent set of vertices such that, for every vertex $v \in V \smin S$, either $N (v) \cap S = \es$ or $|N (v) \cap S| \equiv 1$ (mod 2), where $N (v)$ stands for the open neighbourhood of $v$.
 The largest cardinality of odd independent sets in $G$, denoted $\sid(G)$, is called the \emph{odd independence number} of $G$.
 This new parameter is a natural companion to the recently introduced strong odd chromatic number \cite{CPST,GK-etal,KP-a24,PMF-DM26,P-a25}.
 A proper vertex coloring of a graph $G$ is a strong odd coloring if, for every vertex $v \in V (G)$, each color used in the neighborhood of $v$ appears an odd number of times in $N (v)$.
 The minimum number of colors in a strong odd coloring of $G$ is denoted by $\soc(G)$.
-This paper is aimed at introducing and starting a systematic study of the odd independence number.
+This paper is aimed at introducing and starting a systematic study of the odd independence number; further results on $\sid$ are given in the follow-up manuscript \cite{part-2}.

 In Section \ref{s:basic} we present basic inequalities relating $\sid(G)$, $\soc(G)$ and other graphs parameters like $|G|$ (the order of $G$) and $\Delta(G)$ (the maximum degree of $G$), similar to such classical inequalities involving $\alpha(G)$ and $\chi(G)$.
 We also supply upper bounds for $\sid(G)$ for $d$-regular graphs when $d$ is even, or when $G$ is a $K_{1,r}$-free graph, or when any two adjacent vertices in $G$ have at least $\lambda$ vertices in common.
-We also mention that $\sid(G) = \alpha(G)$ holds for every regular bipartite graph $G$ with odd degree, and we further prove $\sid(G) = \alpha(G^2)$ for claw-free graphs $G$, complementing the result \cite{CPST} that $\soc(G) = \chi(G^2)$ holds for claw-free graphs.
+We also mention that $\sid(G) = \alpha(G)$ holds for every regular bipartite graph $G$ with odd degree.
+Moreover, concerning the class of claw-free graphs $G$, complementing the result $\soc(G) = \chi(G^2)$ from \cite{CPST} we prove that also $\sid(G) = \alpha(G^2)$ holds for them, and apply this identity to prove that determining $\sid(G)$ is \NP-hard, even when restricted to many types of line graphs.
 Then we present various lower bounds concerning $\sid(G)$ using known results on $\soc(G)$ and the inequality $\sid(G) \geq |G|/\soc(G)$, which serves as a benchmark for further results.

 In Section \ref{s:spec-grs} we develop estimates concerning $\sid(G)$ for many special classes of graphs, including the Petersen graph, Hoffman--Singleton graph and Kneser graphs, helping to assimilate the notion of odd independence.